untillpro/scm4j/scm4j-deployer-engine/README.md

 # Terms

-- `product list`: jar-artifact whose main class implements `IProductList` interface.
-Describes `products` and maven repositories
+- `product list`: yaml filr which describes `products` and maven repositories
 - `product`: jar-artifact whose main class implements `IProduct` interface.
 Describes `components` and their `installation procedures`
 - `component`: represented by component artifact, can have one-level dependencies
 - `installation procedure`: list of `actions`, every `action` is represented by `installer` class and parameters.